clojure-emacs/cider/doc/running_tests.md

 namespace that were defined with `clojure.test/with-test`)
 - in such cases you should use <kbd>C-u C-c C-t C-n</kbd>, which will simply run whatever tests are present in the currently visited/active namespace.

-You can also press <kbd>C-c C-t C-s</kbd> to run a subset of the tests defined in the namespace prefiltered by a test selector.
-CIDER will ask you for this selector in the minibuffer.
+You can also press <kbd>C-c C-t C-s</kbd> to run a subset of the tests defined in the namespace filtered by test selectors.
+CIDER will ask you for those test selectors in the minibuffer.
 If you call this command with a prefix (<kbd>C-u C-c C-t C-s</kbd>) you can suppress the inference logic as for run tests for the namespace.

 You can also run all loaded tests with <kbd>C-c C-t l</kbd> or <kbd>C-c C-t C-l</kbd> and all tests within a project with <kbd>C-c C-t p</kbd> or <kbd>C-c C-t C-p</kbd> (note that this will load **all** namespaces in your project).
-If you call these two with a prefix CIDER will ask for a test selector and only run those tests in the project which are marked with that selector.
+If you call these two with a prefix CIDER will ask for test selector filters and only run those tests in the project which match the selector inclusions/exclusions.
 Using
 <kbd>C-c C-t t</kbd> or <kbd>C-c C-t C-t</kbd>, you can execute only the
 test at point.

-Test selector is originally a `leiningen` feature see `lein help test` for some explanation.
+Test selectors are originally a `leiningen` feature - see `lein help test` for some explanation.
 People use them to define subsets of tests usually run together for different purposes.
 For example you can mark some of your tests with the `^:smoke` metadata marker others with `^:integration`.
 This enables you to run these tests separately in your build pipeline.
-This feature in CIDER helps you to run these subsets in your development environment.
+This feature in CIDER helps you to run these test subsets in your development environment.

 All test commands are available in REPL buffers as well.
 There you can also use
 <kbd>,</kbd> to invoke some of the testing commands.